 Holiday relationships.
-So many of us have had them right?
+So many of us have had them, right?
 But does the significance of them change when the holiday isn’t a holiday, but a backpack trip?

-I wrote this post a day before learning that a man whom I’d had a very short backpack ‘fling’ had died, only a few days before.
+I wrote this post a day before learning that a man with whom I’d had a very short backpack ‘fling’ had died, only a few days before.
 After returning from the trip on which I met him, we kept in touch for over a year.
 This June he was supposed to visit me as an add on to a family trip.
 A month before, he cancelled.
-Turns out he knew about his illness but was too stubborn to tell anyone.
+Turns out, he knew about his illness but was too stubborn to tell anyone.
 I dedicate this post to this man, who created memories for me that I’ll never forget…

 My experience of love whilst backpacking vs holidaying couldn’t be more different.
 For me, holidays bring a romance you can pick up and put down.
 You see that person when you/they want, knowing that each individual has the option to withdraw to their own space whenever the mood may take them.